paulsonnentag/swip/README.md

 <br />

 <h3>How we built it</h3>
 <p>To provide a wide coverage of all the different devices out there, our choice was javascript.
-For the connection websockets were the best choice, so we used Socket.io.  </p>
+For the connection websockets were the best choice, so we used Socket.io.
+For the pong game, the canvas Element was the perfect choice.</p>
 <br />

 <h3>Challenges we ran into</h3>
-<p></p>
+<p>The Time synchronization between the devices was a real big problem, because we wanted a smooth transition from one screen to the next.
+The different pixel-density was another quite big problem, since the different manufacturers (Apple, Samsung, HTC) have different resolutions and density.</p>
 <br />

 <h3>Built With</h3>